pratiktri/server_init_harden/README.md

 When accepting username through "--username", __*script actively rejects special characters in the name*__ because bash does not act well with special characters.
 The values accepted by the script [a-zA-Z0-9_-] i.e., alphanumeric and [_] and [-]

 If "--username" is not provided, __*script will randomly generate an username for you*__.
-Script generated usernames are 9 character long and are alphanumeric (i.e., numbers & English characters).
+Script generated usernames are 8 characters long and are alphanumeric (i.e., numbers & English characters).
+First 6 characters are random English lower-case alphabets and last 2 characters random numbers.
+Username should not be too difficult to remember.

-Password for the user is __always__ randomly generated.
-Passwords are 15 character long and are alphanumeric as well.
+Password for the user is __always__ auto generated.
+Passwords are 20 character long, containing a mixture of special-symbols, English upper & lower case characters and numbers.

 #### Error Handling